Ankitkash/MSc-Thesis-Revolutionizing-Quantum-Computing/README.md

 * Compared **classical brute force vs. quantum VQE approaches** for solving TSP.
 * Showed how **quantum algorithms can achieve speedups** and open new frontiers in optimization and information processing.

-Would you like me to also create a **shorter one-line summary** (for the repo tagline) along with this detailed explanation?